Case Basse di Gianfranco Soldera

 Azienda Agricola Case Basse di Gianfranco Soldera, commonly referred to as Case Basse or Soldera, is an Italian wine producer located in Montalcino, Tuscany, producing highly priced wine declared under DOCG Brunello di Montalcino.
-It was owned by Gianfranco Soldera from 1972 until he was killed in an automobile accident on February 16, 2019, at age 82.
+It was owned by Gianfranco Soldera from 1972 until his death on February 16, 2019, at age 82.

 History

 Gianfranco Soldera, a former insurance broker from Milan, bought the Case Basse property in 1972, at the time in a run-down state, with an aim to produce exceptional Brunello.
 He retained the sangiovese expert Giulio Gambelli as a consultant.

 The property is adjacent to the estate Pieve Santa Restituta, which was acquired by Gaja in 1994.

 Soldera forbade visitors tasting at Case Basse from spitting out wine.
 He would taste his wines at restaurants only if they had his specially designed glasses.

 Soldera strongly advocated the opinion that any wine declared with Montalcino on its label should be a 100% Sangiovese.